ThashmikaX/interview-preparation/quiestions.md

 About SOLID
 The programming languages that I know
 About the FYP

-How to decide whether to use SQL or NoSQL for a project?
-What are the disadvantages of SQL approach as it reduces redundancy?
-Selecting which attributes are suitable for indexing(the ones that get queried the most) Why dont we apply indexes for everything/every attribute? " "Explain a project you are familiar with they said the final year project is also okay.
+"Explain a project you are familiar with they said the final year project is also okay.
 Asked question based on final year research.
 How dataset is collected?